Focus Like a Genius

 Did I put in the effort or just let it go?
 I could always try again the next day.

-That’s when I decided to concentrate.
+That’s when I decided to give myself a chance and concentrate.

 I’m a meditator, so I work on concentrating every day.

-Narrowing my focus I thought deeply about the words I’d chosen, why I chose them and which letters were highlighted.
+Narrowing my focus I thought deeply about the words I’d chosen, why I chose them, and which letters were highlighted.

 I made up my mind to solve the word no matter how long it took.